jpswade/jpswade.github.io/_posts/2010-02-25-universal-currency-converter-tcl-for-eggdrop.md

   * Update: This script is now part of the [eggtcl project](http://eggtcl.github.io/).

-If you like it, or even if you don&#8217;t, please leave a comment below.
+If you like it, or even if you don't, please leave a comment below.
 Thanks.